Review of the Audit Committee

-We held nine meetings during the year, which were also attended (by invitation for all or part of any meeting) by the external auditors, the Company’s chairman, the Group finance director, Bud Morton, the director of internal audit, the Group chief counsel, deputy Group chief counsel and the Company Secretary.
-Preparatory meetings were also held with the internal and external auditors as well as members of the Company’s senior management including the heads of the Tax, Treasury, Legal and Group Reporting teams.
-The committee received presentations from the heads of Tax, Transaction Services and Treasury.
+We held seven meetings during the year, which were also attended (by invitation for all or part of any meeting) by the external auditors, the Company’s chairman, the Group finance director, Bud Morten, the director of internal audit, the Group chief counsel, deputy Group chief counsel and the Company Secretary.
+Preparatory meetings were also held with the internal and external auditors as well as members of the Company’s senior management including the heads of the tax, treasury, legal and Group reporting teams.
+The committee received presentations from the heads of internal audit, finance and treasury.
 The committee also received reports from the Disclosure Committee in relation to the Disclosure Committee’s review and work on financial reports.
 The Board received regular reports on all matters of particular significance arising at the committee meetings.

-During the year, the committee and its members were formally assessed by the chairman of the Company for their technical suitability to be members of the committee and also for the committee’s overall effectiveness.
-The Board has designated me as the committee’s financial expert for Sarbanes-Oxley Act (SOX) purposes and as having recent and relevant financial experience for the purposes of the Combined Code and to the UK Corporate Governance Code.
+During the year, the committee and its members were formally assessed by the chairman of the Company for their technical suitability to be members and also for its overall effectiveness.
+The Board has designated me as the committee’s financial expert for Sarbanes-Oxley Act (SOX) purposes and as having recent and relevant financial experience for the purposes of the Combined Code and the UK Corporate Governance Code.

 The committee received and reviewed regular reports on both our Right to Speak helpline, which is made available to our people to enable them to communicate confidentially on matters of concern and the actions taken in response to those calls.

-The committee has established a policy regarding non-audit services that may be provided by the external auditors, which prohibits certain categories of work in line with relevant guidance on independence, such as ethical standards issued by the Auditing Practices Board and SOX.
+The committee has established a policy regarding non- audit services that may be provided by the external auditors, which prohibits certain categories of work in line with relevant guidance on independence, such as ethical standards issued by the Auditing Practices Board and SOX.
 Other categories of work may be provided by the auditors if it is appropriate for them to do so.
 The provision of such services and associated fees are pre-approved by the committee, either as individual assignments or as aggregate amounts for specified categories of services.
 All fees are summarised periodically for the committee to assess the aggregate value of non-audit fees against audit fees.
-The level of fees for 2010 is shown in note 3.
+The level of fees for 2011 is shown in note 3 in the Financial statements.

-In line with the committee’s responsibility to review and appoint the external auditors and approve their remuneration and terms of engagement, in 2010 the committee monitored Deloitte’s independence, objectivity and performance with reference to frequent reports from Deloitte during the year covering the overall audit strategy and the progress and results of the audit.
+In line with the committee’s responsibility to review and appoint the external auditors and approve their remuneration and terms of engagement, in 2011 we monitored Deloitte’s independence, objectivity and performance with reference to frequent reports from Deloitte during the year covering the overall audit strategy and the progress and results of the audit.
 The committee recommends the reappointment of Deloitte.